The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 Audio-Animatronics and Autonomatronics

-In its simplest explanation, animatronics are artificially controlled mechanisms that can take the form of a robot, animal, or any other non-existent creature.
-The main idea is that they can be controlled remotely, creating the effect of a “living being”.
+In its simplest terms, animatronics are artificially controlled mechanisms that can resemble a robot, animal, or any other fantastical creature.
+Essentially, they can be remotely controlled to create the illusion of life.

 Useful Resources